jangroth/aws-certification-notes/devops-engineer-professional.md

 ##### Outputs
 * Can be
-	* constructed value / parameter reference / pseudo parameter / output from a function like `fn::getAtt` or `Ref`
+	* constructed value/parameter reference/pseudo parameter/output from a function like `fn::getAtt` or `Ref`
 * Can be used in a different stack (*cross stack references*)
   * `!ImportValue NameOfTheExport`
   * Cannot delete stack if its outputs are used in another stack